felix0111/DRSSTC/README.md

 ---

 Everything basically started when I saw some videos of Tesla Coils on youtube.
 Specifically the Dual-Resonant and Vacuum-Tube Tesla Coil really sparked my interest.
-So I started to think about how to wind the secondary coil and then build everything upon that.
+So I wanted to make my own Tesla coil and thus I decided to just wind a secondary coil and then build everything upon that.

 My father had an old lathe which I could use, the problem is that at its lowest setting it still rotated too fast.
 My idea was to use the clamps of the lathe to hold a stepper motor which will rotate the pipe.
 A custom 3D printed part connected the motor and the pipe.
 The stepper motor was controlled by a dedicated stepper motor controller board in combination with an arduino and a potentiometer.
 Sadly I dont have any code or schematics regarding this circuit anymore, just a picture of the stepper motor.